Musser Ancestors

 Baden to New York to California to Indiana ???

 Sacramento County, California - Originally from Baden, Christian Musser journeyed from New York to the gold fields of California, where son John Musser was born in 1849 outside Fort Sutter.
 Father and son both served in the California Volunteer Infantry.
-The whereabouts of Christian and his wife Mary O'Reilly after 1867 are unknown; family lore states that Mary O'Reilly was killed in an accident in Nevada.
+The whereabouts of Christian and his wife Mary O'Reilly after 1867 are unconfirmed; family lore states that Mary O'Reilly was killed in an accident in Nevada.

 Denver County, Colorado - Another son, George Washington Musser, served as Chief Justice of the Supreme Court of Colorado from 1909 to 1915.